Home Heat Pump Guide

 Is a pool heat pump eligible for the BUS grant?

 No. The Boiler Upgrade Scheme grant is for home heating systems only.
 Dedicated pool heat pumps do not qualify.
-If your home ASHP also heats the pool, the grant applies to the home heating function only — the pool heating element does not affect eligibility, provided the primary purpose is home heating.
+If your home ASHP also heats the pool, the grant applies to the home heating function only.

 How much does it cost to heat a pool per month?